-Day of the Newt, in the Month of Thunder Moon, in the Year of the Behemoth
+Day of the Newt, in the Month of the Shark, in the Year of the Dragon

 The heroes are hired by the Thieves’ Guild to collect their take, but tracking down the notorious Captain Black Skull proves more difficult than at first glance.